Latest SeedProd News

 Charity: water, a non-profit clean water organization, also uses humor to engage users wanting to unsubscribe from their email list.
 Instead of showing a standard email unsubscribe page, users can either confirm they’re opting out or watch a video of the CEO getting water-bombed.

-The results of this campaign were incredible.
+The results of this campaign were striking.
 The email was sent to over 70,000 people, and out of that, only 100 unsubscribed, and 740 watched the video.

 Examples like this show that if it’s relevant to your brand, a little humor can go a long way in re-engaging and entertaining your audience.